 Your website will attract more coaching clients if you clearly communicate who you are and what you offer.
 Here’s a breakdown of how you might structure your coaching website.

-1. Contact page: Include a contact form where clients can get in touch with you.
-This doesn’t just look more professional but also prevents spammers from getting your email address.
+- Contact page: Include a contact form where clients can get in touch with you.
+This doesn’t just look more professional, but also prevents spammers from getting your email address.
 If you coach locally, you can also share the address of your office here.

-1. Booking page: Alternatively, make it easy for clients to book discovery calls or online coaching sessions with you right away through an online calendar.
+- Booking page: Make it easy for clients to book discovery calls or online coaching sessions with you through an online calendar.

-1. Blog or free resources page: This is optional but sharing valuable content related to your expertise can help you attract more clients.
+- Blog or free resources page: Sharing valuable content related to your expertise can help you attract more clients.
 Plus, search engines love it too.

-1. Client portal: Giving coaching clients access to their materials, contracts, as well as their past payments and bookings makes your life easier because they won’t email you every time they need something.
+- Client portal: Skip email threads and give coaching clients access to their assignments, contracts, past payments, and bookings in one place.
 If you run large memberships, you may also keep your membership platform on your website.

 Again, you don’t need to create all of these as separate pages.
-FAQs and testimonials are often a part of the home or services page.
+FAQs and testimonials go on the home or services page.
 It’s also perfectly fine to repeat key sections across multiple pages or to organize everything into a one-pager website.

 [ Read: How Coaches Can Build Their Website Without Coding ]